Founding of the Princess Grace Foundation-USA

 The Board of Trustees, with Robert Hausman as its first chairman, incorporated the Princess Grace Foundation-USA as a not-for-profit public charity.
 Though entirely independent, the Princess Grace Foundation-USA cooperates with the Princess Grace Foundation, Monaco, founded by Princess Grace and now under the presidency of Her daughter Her Royal Highness, The Princess of Hanover.

 In 1984, after the initial fundraising phase was complete, financial grants in the form of scholarships, apprenticeships, and fellowships were awarded to artists associated with schools or companies in the dance and theater disciplines.
+Film Scholarships became an integral part of the Princess Grace Awards program in 1989.
 An arts advisory board composed of distinguished professionals in each of those fields was appointed to choose the most talented applicants as Awards winners.

 President and Mrs. Reagan were present in 1984 when the first grants were awarded during an event-filled weekend in Washington D.C., including a White House reception.
 The tradition continues each year as new recipients are honored at the annual Awards Gala in New York City.